0xcert/docs/api/api/client.md

 | 422024 | Asset validation failed because `imprint` is not present.
 | 422036 | Asset validation failed because `ledgerId` is not present.
 | 422013 | Asset validation failed because `id` is not unique on selected ledger.
+| 422158 | Order action validation failed because `assetImprint` is not valid.

 ## getOrder(orderRef)